metalift/metalift/artifact_readme.md

 5. Then we can perform the timing with
     ```
-    poetry run python tenspiler/benchmarking/numpy_speedup_exec.py dot
+    poetry run python tenspiler/benchmarking/numpy_speedup_exec.py mag_array
     ```
-    This will print the C++ and Numpy runtimes, and both the end-to-end and kernel speedups offered by NumPy.
+    This will print the C++ and NumPy runtimes, and both the end-to-end and kernel speedups offered by NumPy.
 End-to-end includes the overhead of loading the dataset, while kernel speedup only includes the computation time.

 # Overview: What does the artifact comprise?